venkys-io/Code-Blogs/Easy/README.md

 # Explanation of the Code
+    linear_search Function:
+    - Purpose:
+       The linear_search function is designed to search for a specific element within a list (array).
+    - Parameters:
+       It takes two parameters:
+       array: A list where the search will be conducted.
+       element: The target element that needs to be found in the list.
+    - Null or Empty List Check:
+       The function begins by checking whether the input list array is None or if it's an empty list.
+If either condition is true, it prints "Invalid input array" and returns from the function.
-    - Function Definition:
+    - Linear Search:
-        The linear_search function takes in two parameters: array (the list to be searched) and element (the value being searched for).
-    - Iterating through the List:
-        It uses a for loop with enumerate to iterate through each element in the list array. enumerate allows simultaneous access to both the index (idx) and the value (val) of each element in the list.
+       If the list is valid, it iterates through the list using a for loop and enumerate to get both index and value at each iteration.
-    - Checking for a Match:
-        Inside the loop, it checks if the current element val matches the element being searched for.
+       For each value in the list, it checks if the current value (val) matches the target element (element).
-        If a match is found, it prints a message indicating the element and its index and returns from the function, ending the search.
+       If a match is found, it prints a message indicating the index at which the element is found in the list and exits the function.
-    - Completion of Loop:
+    - Result Messages:
-        If the loop completes without finding a match (i.e., the return statement is not triggered), it implies that the element is not present in the list.
+       If the loop completes without finding the element, it prints a message stating that the element was not found in the list.
-        In that case, it prints a message indicating that the element is not found in the given array.
-    - Test Drive Code:
-        The arr variable holds the list [1, 2, 3, 4, 5, 6, 7, 8, 9, 10], and target is set to 10, which is the element being searched for.
-    - Function Call:
+    - Testing the Function:
+       The code demonstrates the usage of the linear_search function by creating a list arr containing integers from 1 to 10 and setting a target element target to 10.
-        The linear_search function is called with the array arr and the target target as arguments to search for the element in the list.
+       The linear_search function is called with these parameters (arr, target) to perform a search for the target element within the list.

 # Time Complexity and Space Complexity
     - Time Complexity: